Oder

-The Oder (/ˈoʊdər/ OH-dər (Note: /de/); Czech and Odra (Note: /cs/, /pl/.)) is a river in Central Europe.
+The Oder (/ˈoʊ.dər/ OH-dər (Note: /de/); Czech and Odra (Note: /cs/, /pl/.)) is a river in Central Europe.
 It is Poland's second-longest river and third-longest within its borders after the Vistula and its largest tributary the Warta.
 The Oder rises in the Czech Republic and flows 742 km through western Poland, later forming 187 km of the border between Poland and Germany as part of the Oder–Neisse line.
 The river ultimately flows into the Szczecin Lagoon north of Szczecin and then into three branches (the Dziwna, Świna and Peene) that empty into the Bay of Pomerania of the Baltic Sea.

 Names

-The Oder is known by several names in different languages, but the modern ones are very similar: English and Oder; Czech, Polish, and Odra, Wódra; Òdra (/csb/); Ôdra; Medieval Latin: Od(d)era; Renaissance Latin: Viadrus (invented in 1534).
+The Oder is known by several names in different languages, but the modern ones are very similar: English and Oder; Czech, Polish, and Odra, Wódra; Òdra (/csb/); Ôdra; Od(d)era; Viadrus (invented in 1534).

-The origin of this name is said by onomastician Jürgen Udolph to come from the Illyrian word *Adra (“water vein”).
+The origin of this name is said by onomastician Jürgen Udolph to come from the Illyrian word *Adra ('water vein").

-Ptolemy knew the modern Oder as the Συήβος (Suebos; Latin Suevus), a name apparently derived from the Suebi, a Germanic people.
+Ptolemy knew the modern Oder as the Συήβος (Suebos; Suevus), a name apparently derived from the Suebi, a Germanic people.
 While he also refers to an outlet in the area as the Οὐιαδούα Ouiadoua (or Οὐιλδούα Ouildoua; Latin Viadua or Vildua), this was apparently the modern Wieprza, as it was said to be a third of the distance between the Suebos and Vistula.
-The name Suebos may be preserved in the modern name of the Świna river (German Swine), an outlet from the Szczecin Lagoon to the Baltic.
+The name Suebos may be preserved in the modern name of the Świna river (Swine), an outlet from the Szczecin Lagoon to the Baltic.